Eliciting and Analyzing Unstated Requirements

 We welcome your feedback on our research.
 Please leave comments in the feedback section below.

-To read the paper The KJ Method: A Technique for Analyzing Data Derived from Japanese Ethnology by Raymond Scupin, please visit
+Read the paper The KJ Method: A Technique for Analyzing Data Derived from Japanese Ethnology by Raymond Scupin.

-To read the paper A Persona-Based Approach to Exploring Architecturally Significant Requirements by Jane Cleland-Huang, Adam Czauderna, and Ed Keenan please visit
+Read the paper A Persona-Based Approach to Exploring Architecturally Significant Requirements by Jane Cleland-Huang, Adam Czauderna, and Ed Keenan.

-To learn more about KJ+, obtain a copy of the full-day tutorial presentation, Eliciting Unstated Requirements, which was presented in August 2014 at the IEEE International Requirements Engineering Conference, by visiting
+Learn more about KJ+, obtain a copy of the full-day tutorial presentation, Eliciting Unstated Requirements, which was presented in August 2014 at the IEEE International Requirements Engineering Conference.